Kodkollektivet/documents/meetings/meeting-items_2018-12-04.md

 - Thanks for helping out at Big Data Conference!
 - Team building event was success :)
 - Board photoshoot - done?
-- Using Zoom for Screensharing
+- Using Jitsi for Screensharing
 - IDEA: Meeting day with all companies!!! --> mingle evening with students and companies!

 ### Fixed Lunch Lectures: